Last Updated on

 In the summer, we do lots of drinking on the patio by our swimming pool.
 We love to entertain out by the pool, sipping on cocktails and enjoying a little socializing with friends.
 Of course any good party has to have good decor, and we always decorate our pool deck with lots of beautiful hibiscus plants which give the pool deck a tropical feel with lots of beautiful flowers.

-Of course these beautiful flowers also can be used to make a delicious hibiscus simple syrup that can be used in cocktails or sodas.
+Of course these beautiful flowers also can be used to make a delicious hibiscus simple syrup.
+You can use The Republic of Tea Natural Hibiscus Tea if you don’t have fresh flowers that can be used in cocktails or sodas.

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.